 How Big Is a 6 Carat Diamond?

 For this reason, we don’t recommend adding decorations to your center diamond piece.
-No matter where you go, a 6 carat engagement ring will undoubtedly make a statement on its own.
+No matter where you go, 6 carat engagement rings will undoubtedly make a statement on their own.

 Shop for 6 Carat Diamond Engagement Rings

 Here’s some of the 6 carat diamond rings from our collection.